msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

      > [!NOTE]
      > Regenerated LiveData Workbooks do not recreate the Excel artifacts (for example, charts) in the original LiveData Workbook.
 Manually recreate the artifacts.

+- **BAM Tools pre-requisites**: SSIS installation is required on BAM Tools machine.
+Install equivalent version of SSIS as your SQL Server on machine where BAM Tools is configured.
+You can stop and disable SSIS windows service after installation of SSIS on this machine.

 ### Enterprise Single Sign-On (ESSO)